syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 You can delete any occurrence appointment which is exception from the recurrence pattern appointment by adding exception dates to the recurring appointment.

 ### Recurrence Exception appointment
-You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in the schedule DataSource.
+You can also change any occurrence appointment which is exception from recurrence pattern appointment by adding the recurrence exception appointment in the schedule ItemsSource.

 ### Create recurrence exceptions for schedule appointment